ThatCoolCoder/burger-man/docs/plan.md

 Growth mechanic
 - If the player picks up a growth item, then their size will increase
-- The amount that they grow is variable leading to them
+- The amount that they grow is variable so the player will have an incentive to go to certain places.

 Shooting mechanic
 - To avoid being killed by the enemies, the player can shoot balls made of their material at the enemies.